NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Songbird's Brush.md

 * * *

-**Effect** You sweep the _songbird's brush_ in an arc before you, casting [[Spells/Prismatic Spray|Prismatic Spray]] from the glaive.
+**Effect** You sweep the _songbird's brush_ in an arc before you, casting [[Prismatic Spray|Prismatic Spray]] from the glaive.
 The spell DC is 34.
 This _prismatic spray_ does not affect good-aligned creatures in its area.

 * * *